ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## arrayShuffle

 Returns an array of the same size as the original array containing the elements in shuffled order.
-Elements are being reordered in such a way that each possible permutation of those elements has equal probability of appearance.
+Elements are reordered in such a way that each possible permutation of those elements has equal probability of appearance.

 **Syntax**